AndrewRutherfoord/cloud-cost-awareness-NeoRepro-reproduction/README.md

 - I'm here to access the data
 - I'm here to replicate the study
 - I'm here to create a replication package

-## Outline

-- Intro
-- Related Works
-  - Say here why not using GraphRepo
-- Case Study - Looking at cost awareness
-  - REquirements go here.
-- Design (& IMplementation)
-- Evaluation

-  - Show that fulfilled requirements

-- Discussion (explain limitations)
-  - Lessons learned
-- COnclusions
-  - THis is how we answered the RQs